 There are four toad species in Arkansas.
-This is Fowler's Toad, Bufo fowleri.
-It is closely related to Woodhouse's Toad, Bufo woodhousii, and they likely interbreed heavily.
+This is Fowler's Toad, Anaxyrus fowleri.
+It is closely related to Woodhouse's Toad, Anaxyrus woodhousii, and they likely interbreed heavily.
 Woodhouse's tends to be concentrated in the southwest part of the state.
 This hefty female Fowler's was cruising over the lawn for night insects.
 The call of the two toads is different in pitch.
 Both make a 2 or 3 second waaaaaaaa like a sheep.
-The Dwarf American Toad, Bufo americanus charlesmithi, makes a trill noise lasting 6 to 30 seconds.
+The Dwarf American Toad, Anaxyrus americanus charlesmithi, makes a trill noise lasting 6 to 30 seconds.

 Note the dark spots on the back here have three, four and sometimes more warts and that the parotid gland (that raised mound behind the eye) touches the bony crest behind the eye.
 This distinguishes the Fowler's from the Dwarf and the Woodhouse's except in hybrids.